-Thanks to Covid-19, we do not know when any gatherings will be allowed to take place at LSE.
-We were obliged to cancel much of our planned programme of talks in 2020, and since then have been ‘broadcasting’ talks on Zoom, which are generously hosted by LSE.
+Thanks to Covid-19, we still do not know when any gatherings will be allowed to take place at LSE, and continue to ‘broadcast’ talks on Zoom, generously hosted by LSE.

->

-> Full details, with Zoom login instructions, are circulated nearer the date, to Friends and to a wider public via the Women’s History Network, the Women’s History Seminar of the Institute of Historical Research, and the Events page of the Royal Historical Society.
+Full details, with Zoom login instructions, are circulated nearer the date, to Friends and to a wider public via the Women’s History Network, the Women’s History Seminar of the Institute of Historical Research, and the Events page of the Royal Historical Society.

 We look forward to ‘meeting’ as many of you as possible on these occasions!